Fen Line Users Association

 GBR

-The draft Rail Reform Bill has now been published.
+The draft Rail Reform Bill was published earlier this year.
 It stops well short of creating GBR as the independent organisation envisaged by Williams, instead including explicit provisions for the government to continue interfering with the day-to-day running of the railways.
-However, it is not expected to be enacted before the general election.
+The Transport select Committee is now scrutinising it; the evidence submitted to it, including FLUA's, is here.

 Ely area capacity enhancement